kdaigle/ruby-for-doers/README.md

 Want to learn about the different data types?
 Hop right in.
 Looking for more information about how to use modules?
 Great!

+## First steps

+*I am still in the process of determining the best order and way to work through the examples.
+In the meantime, you can follow the steps below to try some of them out manually.*

+Clone this repository.
+(Optionally, you can fork this repository so you can play around more with the examples.)

+`git clone git@github.com:kdaigle/ruby-for-doers.git`

+Make sure you're in the directory you just cloned.

+`cd ruby-for-doers`

+Run any of the example files to see the output.
+Then, read the file to learn.

+`ruby hello-world.rb`

+I also highly recommend copying the code manually by reading from the site and typing it into a folder locally.
+It's a great way to learn by doing.

 ## Goals

 I'm trying to build the resource I would have wanted when I started with Ruby.
 My goals are: